 What is Attention Deficit Hyperactivity Syndrome?

-The signs and symptoms of ADHD are typically visible and can be identified at a young age but it can be really difficult to differentiate the signs of ADHD from a normal kid’s behaviour.
-If you identify a few signs in some situation then maybe your child do not have ADHD but if you able to identify most of the signs and symptoms in all situations then your child is likely to have ADHD/ADD.
+The signs and symptoms of ADHD are typically visible and can be identified at a young age but it can be really difficult to differentiate the signs of ADHD from a normal kid's behavior.
+If you identify a few signs in some situation then maybe your child does not have ADHD but if you are able to identify most of the signs and symptoms in all situations then your child is likely to have ADHD / ADD.

 When people think of ADHD they think of a hyper active kid but in reality some kids with ADHD cannot sit still while some can sit still and quiet with their mind wandering to places.
 Some can focus on one task but can't shift the focus to another while some are mildly inattentive but very impulsive.
 Children with ADHD may suffer from anxiety, low self-esteem etc. Symptoms sometimes lessen with age.
 However, some time the kid can never completely outgrow ADHD.
 Sometimes treatment is advised which do not really help the kid outgrow it but can control the symptoms to some extent.

 - Inattentive- formally known as Attention deficit disorder (ADD) a child cannot stay focused on a given task; do not seem to listen etc.

 - Hyperactive- child is hyperactive and impulsive.

 - Fail to pay close attention to details

 - Easily distracted